FabricioLince/BehaviourEsolang/README.md

 The Execute `!` can be use to test a non-empty LIST, evaluating to BOOLEAN False on a empty LIST, BOOLEAN True otherwise.

+### NODE

+A NODE is a reference to a parsed Expression that can be evaluated later.
+More at [Node Referencing](#node-referencing).

+This works essencially as a first class function, since it can be stored in Variable and used in Expression like any other value.

+A function defined in C++ Engine, and injected in the Datatable works pretty much exactly like a NODE value, the only difference being if you inspect its type or print it, you're gonna see "CFUNC" instead of "NODE".

+Other than the operators already specified that accepts NODE values, the following operators are valid:

+- Comparison `==` and `~=`:
+  - Checks if the two NODES are the same or not.

+The Length operator `#` always evaluates to `0` when used before a NODE value.

+The Negator `~` evaluates to a inverted NODE value.
+This value can be used and executed like a regular NODE value, the difference being that it evaluates to the negated version of the original NODE result.

 ## Control Nodes